 More than 161,000 Medicare eligible retirees and their dependents.

 The Plan is self-insured and exempt from the Employee Retirement Income Security Act as a government-sponsored plan.
 The Plan offers two Preferred Provider Organization (PPO) plans, the 70/30 and 80/20 Plans for active and Non-Medicare members.
 PPO plans offer the freedom of choice among in-network providers, lower out-of-pocket costs and a strong emphasis on preventive health.

 The Plan also offers a High Deductible Health Plan for those who are deemed eligible by their employing agency.

 For our retirees, the Plan offers three health plan options.
-These plans include four Group Medicare Advantage Plan options that feature benefits and services such as access to the SilverSneakers® Fitness Program, a nurse help line and disease and case management.
+These plans include two Group Medicare Advantage Plan options that feature benefits and services such as access to the SilverSneakers® Fitness Program, a nurse help line and disease and case management.
 Retirees may also choose the 70/30 Plan, which is the same plan available to active members.